shekhargulati/52-technologies-in-2016/04-slick/README.md

 In the code shown above, we have defined two mapper -- a) converts between `LocalDateTime` to `java.sql.Timestamp` and vice-versa b) converts between `Set[String]` to `String` and vice-versa.

-Now change the Table definition to use the new mappers as shown below.
+Now, update the table definition to use the new mappers as shown below.

 ```scala
 import datamodel.ColumnDataMapper.{localDateTimeColumnType, setStringColumnType}